-PEUC is a provision in the CARES Act that allows states to extend unemployment benefits by 13 weeks.
+PEUC is a provision in the CARES Act that allows states to extend unemployment benefits by 29 weeks and expires on April 5, 2021.
 Employers are not charged for PEUC benefits paid out to employees which is a crucial measure designed to give employers who may be stretched thin by payroll costs some much-needed relief.

 PEUC is also available for the self-employed.

 PEUC is considered taxable income, and in many states, you can elect to have applicable state tax withheld from your paychecks or wait to report this as income with your tax filings.

 Your big takeaway: Unemployment compensation is taxable.
 You will likely be able to elect whether those taxes are withheld from your paycheck or pay them at year end.

 I’m an employer who laid off employees—how will this affect my taxes?

 It depends on your state.
 Typically, when an organization terminates an employee and that person collects unemployment insurance, the company’s tax rate will increase (although that increase will not happen within the termination year; rather, increases are seen in later years).

 However, due to the unusual nature of the COVID-19 pandemic, many states have stepped in to say they will not be raising rates based on terminations made during the pandemic.
 Get a state by state guide on SUTA tax rates during COVID-19 here.